 How to take a Photoshop brush and vectorize it for Illustrator strokes tutorial, how to convert brushes to vectors

 If you have a brush stroke in PS you don't have to keep it solely in Illustrator.
-You can apply the brush stroke in PS to a layer and then drag the layer into the CC library and then drag the item from the CC library to the artboard in AI.
+You can apply the brush stroke in Photoshop to a layer and then drag the layer into the CC library and then drag the item from the CC library to the artboard in AI.
 Another way is just to apply the brush stroke to an empty document and export the artwork to PNG or TIFF and then use the place command in AI to bring the stroke.

 You can use a single stroke or perhaps create a far more complex stroke with multiple dabs of the paint tool in PS or perhaps add effects into the mix such as poster edge or third party plugins to create distressed or rough strokes etc.